-In this animation, Major Motoko Kusanagi, a cyborg for Section 9, an anti-cybercrime Japanese Law enforced organization, was given the task to hunt down the cyber criminal known as Puppet Master whose identity is sexless, originated from America and is the most extraordinary cyber criminal hacker.
+In this animation, Major Motoko Kusanagi, a cyborg for Section 9, an anti-cybercrime Japanese Law enforced organization, was given the task to hunt down the cyber-criminal known as Puppet Master whose identity is sexless, originated from America and is the most extraordinary cybercriminal hacker.
 What is its intention?
 It seeks to spread its kind through the network of information.
 As a living organism, it is fated to die and therefore it wishes to merge with another entity to pass on its “DNA”.
 Who do you think is the lucky bride?
-The Major, who is a mirror of the Puppet Master.
+The Major is a mirror of the Puppet Master.

-It’s a great animation to watch and if you want to dive into deep philosophical questions about what makes human a human.
-The Puppet Master, also known as Project 2501, is a bug which has its own desire and freewill separate from its programmers (sounds kind of scary).
-It wishes to complete itself from one particular frame of mine that is make up of a single entity.
+It’s a great animation to watch if you want to dive into deep philosophical questions about what makes a human.
+The Puppet Master, also known as Project 2501, is a bug that has its own desire and free will separate from its programmers (sounds kind of scary).
+It wishes to complete itself from one particular frame of mind that is made up of a single entity.
 In other words, it’s trying to create an entirely new entity–something beyond humans and AIs; something like a godly being who knows and sees everything.
 After all, variety is good for the continuation of existence.
-Different viewpoints like variety of genes, ensure a higher chance in the birth of stronger beings.
+Different viewpoints like the variety of genes, ensure a higher chance of the birth of stronger beings.
 I can see why this film is a masterpiece.
 Apparently, the bug in Project 2501, like humans, wants to procreate.
 Woah, that’s some deep stuff I just watched.

 In this anime, there is no consequence to promiscuous action, which makes it so intriguing.
-You can explore your lusty nature with your messy emotions, especially with the confusing ones.
+You can explore your lusty nature with your messy emotions, especially the confusing ones.
 Sometimes emotions are just too hard to describe, especially if you are a teenager who is still trying to find your identity.
-This show successfully take apart complex emotions and lay it out for the audience to see.
+This show successfully takes apart complex emotions and lay them out for the audience to see.
 It’s a pretty relaxing anime to watch, actually.

 Because this anime is so scummy and alien to me, I enjoyed it.
 I don’t really recommend it to teenagers though–the content might be a bit too deep for a kid to grasp.
-Older audience may find this enjoyable and even relaxing after a long day.
+An older audience may find this enjoyable and even relaxing after a long day.